ailict/regex-email/README.md

 OR operators are employed through the use of square brackets in the expression that indicate the place of any one character for which we're unsure what we're searching.
 For our email, this means the first part can be looking for any, at least one, character `a-z0-9_\.-` which is followed by @ and searching for any character `\da-z\.-`, followed by a period, searching for any character `a-z\.` only two to six times.

+This is not the only way to indicate OR, but is the only OR operator used within this email expression.

 ### Character Classes

 `\d` is used to match a single character that is a digit 0-9.
 Used within the OR operator, it is merely providing that one of the characters in the second part of an email between the `@` and `.` could possibly be a single digit.